-Institute for Research on Women & Gender at Columbia University; School of Continuing Education at Columbia University; Trustees of Columbia University in the City of New York; U.S. Department of Education; Margaret Spellings, U.S. Secretary of Education in her official capac

-Margaret Spellings, U.S. Secretary of Education in her official capacity; Board of Regents of the University of the State of New York, in his or her official and individual capacity;

-Chancellor of the Board of Regents, Robert M. Bennett, in his official and individual capacity;

-New York State Commissioner of the Department of Education, Richard P. Mills, in his official and individual capacity; and President of the New York State Higher Education Services Corp., James C. Ross, in his official and individual capacity;
+Institute for Research on Women & Gender at Columbia University; School of Continuing Education at Columbia University; Trustees of Columbia University in the City of New York; U.S. Department of Education; Margaret Spellings, U.S. Secretary of Education in her official capacity; Board of Regents of the University of the State of New York, in his or her official and individual capacity; Chancellor of the Board of Regents, Robert M. Bennett, in his official and individual capacity; New York State Commissioner of the Department of Education, Richard P. Mills, in his official and individual capacity; and President of the New York State Higher Education Services Corp., James C. Ross, in his official and individual capacity;